-In 1907, all troops were removed from the site and two years later Fort Keogh became a Remount Station and supplied thousands of horses for World War I. In 1924, the station was turned over to U.S. Department of Agriculture, which continues to utilize the site to this day.
+In 1907, all troops were removed from the site, and two years later, Fort Keogh became a Remount Station and supplied thousands of horses for World War I. In 1924, the station was turned over to the U.S. Department of Agriculture, which continues to utilize the site to this day.

 243 Fort Keogh Road

 Miles City, Montana 59301